mtesseracted/TestBed/README.md

- - my bash PS1, features: print in color if available, first print user@host:time, highlight host color if SSH session, print abbreviated path that dynamically abbreviates the dir names to be shorter, the longer the total path is, print the last exit status at the end
+ - my bash PS1, features: print in color if available, first print user@host:time, highlight host color if SSH session, print abbreviated path that dynamically abbreviates the dir names to be shorter, the longer the total path is, print the last non-zero exit status at the end

  ![x1PS1](https://i.imgur.com/APQMkxy.png?1)